Cape Town Sevens

 The current event has moved around, having taken place in Durban, George and Port Elizabeth before coming to Cape Town.
 It is a widely popular rugby competition with both the ‘Blitzbokke’- as our team is fondly known - and South African fans.

 Get ready to listen to the roar of the crowd as Cecil Afrika, Rosco Speckman and Seabelo Senatla outplay the opposition to score yet another blitz try under the poles.
-Make sure you get your hands on your 2017 Cape Town Sevens tickets before they get snapped up by other eager rugby-goers!
-Fill out our enquiry form and one of our consultants will be in touch to assist with your travel requirements.
+Make sure you get your hands on your Cape Town Sevens tickets before they get snapped up by other eager rugby-goers.

 From the busy waterfront to the mountains, forests, beaches and vineyards, Cape Town’s bounty of things to see and do can be overwhelming, even for the most seasoned travellers.
 Start with a visit to the V&A Waterfront, the most visited tourist attraction in South Africa featuring world-class shopping, excellent dining and entertaining nightlife.
 Take a stroll along the Sea Point Promenade to the Green Point Urban Park, which showcases some spectacular public artworks.
 Alternatively, tackle one of Cape Town’s many hiking trails - Newlands Forest offers a leisurely wander while Lion’s Head poses more of a challenge.
 As far as mountains go, no trip to Cape Town would be complete without riding the cable car to the top of Table Mountain to soak up the views from one of the New 7th Wonders of the World.
 Depending on your timeframe, explore the Kirstenbosch Botanical Gardens, go pub-hopping down Long Street or go wine tasting in the Winelands (or, closer to the city, the Constantia Wine Route).